mlibrary/umlib_admin/README.md

 This is the admin drupal theme for U-M Library sites built using the Claro admin theme as a parent.
 The umlib_admin theme uses styles from the U-M Library Design System.

 ## Regions & Blocks
+Coming soon: block configuration- in the meantime, please use the below as a start.

 The website header relies on two blocks in the header region.